paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 There's a few things to note:

 * I was cycling over the "S" in the "BUS" lettering painted on the road.
 I have since measured this to be 2m out from the curb.
 The lane is 4.5m wide here.
-* The other cyclist was about 1 bus's length ahead.
+* The other cyclist was about 1 bus length ahead.
 This gave Mitchell no room to overtake me, then pull in behind the other cyclist.
-* Note the sharp left bend only a couple of bus length's ahead.
+* Note the sharp left bend only about 100m ahead.
 * Also note how the lane narrows from the right, towards the entrance to the right turn lane.
 I have measured it to be 2.95m wide at that point.

 {% stagecoach %}